JohnAmadeo/mealbot/README.md

 		- Record the pairing in the set + pairing memory
 	- Pick a random pair and the odd student out (updating memory as well)

+Upload CSV -> Create members in table
+Select cross-match criteria chip -> Save in org table Change rounds (POST all pending rounds) -> Delete all pending rounds rounds; and re-insert Add/remove member -> add row to Members table
+Run a round -> Load history, run rounds, and insert new history + new pairs